 In 2018, HR&A and SWA, in conjunction with Haskell Company, undertook a Riverfront Design Gudelines Plan and a Riverfront Investment Strategy.

-- Riverfront Design Guidelines and Activity Nodes Plan: The aim of this document is to provide design guidance to the Downtown Investment Authority (DIA), The City of Jacksonville, city officials and developers on ways of looking at Jacksonville’s Waterfront, North Bank and South Bank, as a large expansive opportunity site that is prime and ready for change, as part of a larger effort to make Downtown Jacksonville a destination, connected to neighboring communities and the center for business and culture.
+- Riverfront Design Guidelines and Activity Nodes Plan: The aim of this document is to provide design guidance to the Downtown Investment Authority, the City of Jacksonville, city officials and developers on ways of looking at Jacksonville’s Waterfront, North Bank and South Bank, as an expansive opportunity site that is prime and ready for change, as part of a larger effort to make Downtown Jacksonville a destination, connected to neighboring communities and the center for business and culture.

 SIMPLIFY ZONING FOR